6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: 6G Enabling Technologies and AI Role

-For 6G wireless networks, there are four main categories of data analytics that can be potentially applied.
+{\bf Big Data Analytics for 6G.} For 6G wireless networks, four main categories of data analytics can be potentially applied.
 These categories include descriptive, diagnostic, predictive, and prescriptive analytics.
 Descriptive analytics uses historical data sets to obtain perceptions performance indicators including traffic profiles, channel states, user viewpoints, etc. Descriptive analysis helps to extend the familiarity of the network operators \cite {loven2019edgeai, mahdi20215g, sattiraju2019ai}.
-Diagnostic analytics is used for the identification of network failures with the potential reason of failure or fault so that future systems can be improved.
+Diagnostic analytics is used for the identification of network failures with the potential reason for failure or fault so that future systems can be improved.
 Predictive analytics closely observes the data pattern in historical data and predicts future behavior and predictions.
 Predictive analytics are tied with machine learning techniques to get optimal results.
 Prescriptive analytics helps to improve various domains in learning including resource allocation, network virtualization, cache management, edge, fog computing, etc \cite{mcmahan2017communication}.